 Even when you buy high-end products which can survive in any weather conditions, they could suffer a lot during a rough installation.

 Choose an installer who provides you panels which promise high-performance, does location analysis and handles the panels with the utmost care during installation.
-With that, periodic maintenance can aid in extending the lifespan of modules.
+With that, periodic maintenance can aid in extending the lifespan of panels.

 All things considered